andreasarreqi/blog/README.md

 ## Deployment

 - The site was deployed to Heroku.
 The steps to deploy are as follows:

   - In the Heroku profile, create a new project, name must be unique, location set to Europe
   - From the the project you have just created you can go to the setting page.
-  - Once in the settings page, Add the right Config Variables to the project.
-SECRET KEY DATABASE URL ets.
+  - Once in the settings page, Add the right Configuration Variables to the project.
+SECRET_KEY DATABASE_URL and CLOUDINARY_URL.
   - Then from there you go to the Deploy page and link your GitHub repo to the project u intented to deploy.
   - Then you can scroll at the end of the page and click on the Deploy Branch
   - After Heroku starts compiling the files and creating your app , after 1 minute or so you'll have your delpyed app link.